HighKey keto cereal is 0 Net Carbs* with 10 grams of protein and only 90 calories. Gluten Free - Grain Free - $1.50 per serving!

 Allulose is the new kid on the block when it comes to natural sweeteners.
 It is a “low impact” sugar naturally present in small quantities in sweet foods like maple syrup, figs, raisins, and jackfruit.
 [MC5] The human body doesn’t recognize Allulose as a carbohydrate and it’s not digested for energy, it has approximately 5% of the calories of sugar with small effects on blood sugar.
 Allulose is about 70% as sweet as table sugar and has a similar, taste, texture and function, making it a great ingredient to use in recipes.
 Since allulose is technically a sugar, it counts towards grams of total carbohydrate on the label.
 However, because of the small impact on calories, the FDA allows removal from total and added sugar declarations on product labels.
 For those who calculate net carbs [MC6] (the carbs your body actually digests and absorbs), allulose can be subtracted from the total carbs per serving.

 In the end it all comes down to taste, effect on blood sugar and how you plan to use your sugar substitute.
-These natural sugar substitutes mimic table sugar and are suitable for those who choose a low carb lifestyle.
-Give each a try or look to a blend, such as our Monk Fruit Stevia Erythritol, to find your sweet spot!
+These natural sugar substitutes mimic table sugar and are suitable for those who choose a low-carb lifestyle.
+You can buy and try them all out to find your sweet spot.